Enrique Iglesias: 2015–present: Final

-During this period, Iglesias would feature on songs by other artists such as RedOne's "Don't You Need Somebody," Descemer Bueno's "Nos Fuimos Lejos", Matoma's "I Don't Dance (Without You)", Jon Z's "Después Que Te Perdí", Anuel AA's "Fútbol y Rumba" and a remix of "Lalala" by Y2K, Bbno$ and also featured Carly Rae Jepsen.
-On 29 September 2023, Iglesias returned to Latin and Spanish radio stations with the song "Asi Es La Vida" the first single from Final Vol. 2. a duet with Argentine star Maria Becerra and become his eighth No. 1 on Billboard's Tropical Airplay chart.
-In February 2024, Iglesias released "Fría" to Latin-pop formats which featured Cuban singer Yotuel.
-Later that month, he released "Space in My Heart" a duet with Country Star Miranda Lambert which returned him to the Adult Top 40.
+During this period, Iglesias would feature on songs by other artists such as RedOne's "Don't You Need Somebody," Descemer Bueno's "Nos Fuimos Lejos", Matoma's "I Don't Dance (Without You)", Jon Z's "Después Que Te Perdí", Anuel AA's "Fútbol y Rumba" and a remix of "Lalala" by Y2K, Bbno$ and also was featured by Carly Rae Jepsen.
+On 29 September 2023, Iglesias returned to Latin and Spanish radio stations with the song "Asi Es La Vida" the first single from Final Vol. 2. a duet with Argentine star Maria Becerra, becoming his eighth No. 1 on Billboard's Tropical Airplay chart.
+In February 2024, Iglesias released "Fría" to Latin-pop formats, which featured Cuban singer Yotuel.
+Later that month, he released "Space in My Heart" a duet with Country Star Miranda Lambert, which returned him to the Adult Top 40.
 The Spanish version of the song was used as the theme to the telenovela Corazón Guerrero.

 On 29 March 2024, Iglesias released Final Vol. 2, which included a mixture of genres such as Pop, Dance Bachata, Reggaeton, Cumbia and Dembow.
 The album contains productions from longtime collaborators like Metrophonic, RedOne and Carlos Paucar as well as the Space Primates.
 In addition to the previously featured songs, the album also featured the King of Dembow El Alfa on "La Botella" and a duet with the Mexican Spanish Pop Princess Belinda on "Llorame Un Rio".